percona/proxysql-admin-tool-doc/source/proxysql-v2.rst

    # If set to 'backup', then only the backup-writers will be added to
    # the read hostgroup.
    export WRITERS_ARE_READERS="backup"

-.. _pxc.admin-login
+.. _pxc.admin-login:

 Configuring the ProxySQL Admin Login
 ===============================================

 Use ``--config-file`` to run the proxysql-admin script.
-The login file contains needed by proxysql-admin in an encrypted format.
+The login file contains the information needed by proxysql-admin in an encrypted format.

 If no credentials are specified, either on the command line or in the login-file, then the following credentials are used:

 * The default MySQL client credentials found in my.cnf, if they connect to a ProxySQL instance.

-* If the default MySQL client credentials either do not exist or do not connect to a ProxySQL instance, then the credentials in etc/proxysql-admin.cnf are used.
+* If the default MySQL client credentials do not exist or do not connect to a ProxySQL instance, then the credentials in ``etc/proxysql-admin.cnf`` are used.

-.. _pxc.admin-file
+.. _pxc.admin-file:

 .. rubric:: Example of the ProxySQL Admin File